axonivy-market/market/.github/ISSUE_TEMPLATE/onboard-to-market.md

 ---
 name: onboard-to-market
-about: Introduce a new market-produkt into the axonivy-market
+about: Introduce a new market-product into the axonivy-market
 title: Onboard [name] to Axon-ivy market
 labels: ''
-assignees: ivy-sgi, Octopus-AxonIvy
+assignees: Octopus-AxonIvy, ivy-rew
 ---

 Hi, I've just created a market-product that I'd like to publish into the official axonivy-market.